 Black as night, Damn near chewy, roasted bread… Dutch cocoa, Cuban coffee, charred prunes and cordial cherries.
 Finish continues for days.
 Boom ABV 6.4%

 Jetzt trinken wir wirklicht bier. (we’re really drinking beer now).
-Pale, clean, and bright as can be, toasty bread,malt forward with low bitterness but enough alcohol to warm the winter night.
-7. 6%
+Pale, clean, and bright as can be, toasty bread,malt forward with low bitterness but enough alcohol to inspire.
+6%

-Citrus, some piney esters, Saisonish pepper and spiciness, possibly some hop and alcohol derived sweetness but surprisingly quaffable!
-With an ABV of 6.5% please resist the urge to operate anything.
+Slight sourness, some piney esters, Saisonish pepper and spiciness, possibly some alcohol derived sweetness with a hint of ginger, but surprisingly quaffable!
+With an ABV of 7.2% please resist the urge to operate anything.

 This beer is big.
 Loads of citrusy hops with a clean ale yeast and low fermentation temps to fill the palate bringing the hop flavor and aroma forward.
 Although dry, the finish is surprisingly silky with a little spicy blast from the Rye malt.
 ABV 7.4%